sudo-js/make-me-a-sandwich/README.md

 ## Build Tool

-The latest concatonated (but unminified) version of `sudo.js` (and `sudo-x.js` [sudo.js with added stuff]) is always located in `build/debug`.
+The latest concatonated (but unminified) version of `sudo.js` is always located in `build/debug`.
 If you are making changes, adding new modules, or creating a custom build and need the `debug/` files to be rebuilt `cd` into the `build/lib` directory and run:

-    node run sudo.html [sudo-basic.html] [foo.html] ...
+    node build sudo.html [sudo-basic.html] [foo.html] ...

 Note that the `foo.html` above would represent an HTML configuration file you created for a custom build of sudo.js.

-You will need `Node.js` installed as well as the `sudoclass` module mentioned above.
+You will need `Node.js` installed as well as the `sudoclass` module mentioned above along with the `jsdom` and `walk` modules (both available via npm).
 The arguments that follow the invocation of
-`run` are the html files that the build tool uses to load the 'modules'.
+`build` are the html files that the build tool uses to load the 'modules'.
 If you are adding new 'modules' be sure to add them to sudo.html (and/or other foo.html) config file(s) or they will not be added to the concatonated `debug/` file(s).

 ### Extras